googlefonts/colr-gradients-spec/colr-gradients-spec.md

 | 25 | COMPOSITE_HSL_COLOR | See [color blend mode][27] |
 | 26 | COMPOSITE_HSL_LUMINOSITY | See [luminosity blend mode][28] |

 The supported modes are taken from the W3C [Compositing and Blending Level 1][1] specification.
 For details on each mode, including specifications of the required behaviors, see the W3C specification.

 The graphic compositions defined by the source and backdrop paint tables (and their respective sub-graphs) are rendered into bitmaps, and the source is blended into the backdrop using the specified composite mode.

+As mentioned in 5.7.11.1.8.2, a color glyph definition shall be bounded.
+A sub-graph that has PaintComposite as its root is either bounded or unbounded, depending on the mode used and the boundedness of the source and backdrop sub-graphs.
+For each mode, boundedness is determined by the boundedness of the source and backdrop as follows:

+* Always bounded:
+  * COMPOSITE_CLEAR
+* Bounded *if and only if* the source is bounded:
+  * COMPOSITE_SRC
+  * COMPOSITE_SRC_OUT
+* Bounded *if and only if* the backdrop is bounded:
+  * COMPOSITE_DEST
+  * COMPOSITE_DEST_OUT
+* Bounded *if and only if* either the source *or* backdrop is bounded:
+  * COMPOSITE_SRC_IN
+  * COMPOSITE_DEST_IN
+* Bounded *if and only if* both the source *and* backdrop are bounded:
+  * All other modes

 &nbsp;
 > **_[under construction—more to come]_**